Sodicek/Sodicek/README.md

 - 👋 Hi, I’m @Sodicek
 - 👀 I’m interested in coding, learning new things
 - 🌱 I’m currently learning html, css, javascript, c++ and c#
-- 📫 How to reach me soda#7460 - ✨Discord, Sodovka - ✨Telegram
+- 📫 You can reach me at ✨Discord - soda#7460 or ✨Telegram - Sodovka